FIWARE/tutorials.PEP-Proxy/README.md

 Auth-token not found in request header
 ```

-### Keyrock - User obtains an Access Token
+### Keycloak - User obtains an Access Token

 #### :one::three: Request:

-To log in to the application using the user-credentials flow send a POST request to **Keyrock** using the `oauth2/token`
+To log in to the application using the user-credentials flow send a POST request to **Keycloak** using the
-endpoint with the `grant_type=password`.
+`oauth2/token` endpoint with the `grant_type=password`.
 For example to log-in as Alice the Admin:

 ```console
 curl -iX POST \